ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

-Instead of learning local variational parameters :math:`\phi_n` for each data-point, we now learn a fixed number of *global* variational parameters :math:`\phi` which constitute the parameters of the inference network.
+Instead of learning local variational parameters :math:`\phi_n` for each data-point, we now learn a fixed number of *global* variational parameters :math:`\phi` which constitute the parameters (i.e. weights) of the inference network.
 Moreover, this approximation allows statistical strength to be shared across observed data-points and also generalize to unseen test points.